google/gapid/gapii/README.md

 Each intercepted function needs to call the real driver function and also perform state-mutator logic based on the parameters (and sometimes the return value) of the call.
 Because the state-mutator is imitating the driver to track driver state based on inputs and outputs of the call, the state-mutation logic needs to be split into pre-call and post-call statements.
 The splitting point between the pre and post statements is called a **fence**, and this is the point where the call to the real driver is made.

 Pre-call statements may include memory observations on the pointer arguments handed to the function.
 Post-call statements may include logic dependent on the return value of the call.
-More details about fences can be found here **{{TODO}}**.
+More details about fences can be [found here](../gapil/README.md#fence).

 ## Thread handling